-Social Enterprise activities have been limited this academic year due to the Pandemic and Lockdown.
+Social Enterprise activities have been limited during this period due to the Pandemic, Lockdowns and social distancing.
 Prior to the outbreak of COVID-19 Students concentrated upon the production of decorative garden ornaments constructed of concrete; bird boxes and insect houses made of wood, all of which have been offered for sale to local businesses who share the Industrial Estate and Visitors to the school.